 In September 1999, the Company established the 1999 Stock Option Plan (the Plan) under which eligible employees and nonemployees may be granted options to purchase shares of the Company's common stock, restricted stock or restricted stock units.
 The Plan provides for the issuance of a maximum of 5.4 million shares of common stock.
 The exercise price is determined by the Board of Directors, which is generally equal to fair value for incentive stock options and is determined on a per-grant basis for nonqualified options.
 The vesting period of options granted under the Plan is determined by the Board of Directors, generally ratably over a four-year period.
 The options expire 10 years from the date of the grant.
-As of December 31, 2006 and June 30, 2007, 1,063,229 and no shares, respectively, were available for grant under the plan.
-Upon the effective date of the registration statement for its IPO on June 26, 2007, the Company terminated using the Plan for future grants of equity awards, and all shares available for grant under the plan were transferred to the Company's 2007 Equity Incentive Plan, which began on July 2, 2007, the closing date of the Company's IPO.
+As of December 31, 2006 and March 31, 2007, 1,063,229 and 456,754 shares, respectively, were available for grant under the plan.